kanishka-linux/vinanti/README.md

 ### Sample application using Vinanti

 A sample application using Vinati is available [here](https://github.com/kanishka-linux/WebComics).
 It is PyQt application.
 In qt based applications, fetching urls on one hand and keeping GUI responsive on the other hand is bit cumbersome.
 In order to keep qt gui responsive, one needs to spin thread (for fetching urls) and then GUI needs to be updated using signal/slot mechanism.
 The application tries do similar thing using Vinanti, but without external threads and signal/slot mechanism.
 It intializes Vinanti with **block=False**, and tries to achieve same thing using callback mechanism.

+### Sample library using Vinanti

+A sample [tvdb-async](https://github.com/kanishka-linux/tvdb-async) library is also available.
+This library allows fetching of metadata about series in async manner as it is made available.

 ### Motivation for writing the library